Het spijt ons!

 One important message Adrian Mattern wanted to send with Bike2Boat was to put an exclamation mark on more climate awareness in kayaking.
 He usually travels to the best kayaking spots in the world several times a year.
 This puts a lot of CO2 into the atmosphere, but a healthy nature is a prerequisite to continue his sport for many years to come.
 That's why he decided to start the trip in his home country and perhaps inspire one or two others to take a trip at home and seek adventure in front of their own doorstep.

 At reacha, too, the issue of environmental protection is a special concern for us and we are proud to have been part of this adventure.
 We also try to produce our trailers with the smallest possible carbon footprint and avoid unnecessary waste in the supply chain.
-From the beginning, the reacha has also been available as a DIY version, which allows the upcycling of old bicycle tyres.
+Therefore almost every reacha is available as a DIY version, which allows the upcycling of old bicycle tyres.
 If you are interested in the topic of sustainability at reacha, you can also find out more here.